 Making Friends in Uganda

-You can also make good friends with travelers.
+You can also make friends with travelers.
 People come from all over the world to go on Safari and view the mountain gorillas in Uganda.
 Head to a hostel bar to meet some travelers.

 Dating in Uganda